Malcolm in the Middle: Revival

 In 2016, Bryan Cranston openly expressed interest in doing a reunion.
-In 2021, Frankie Muniz, while speaking on Steve-O's podcast, revealed that Cranston was writing a script for a movie reunion and that the entire cast was ready to return except for one hold out, though he kept the identity confidential.
-In December 2023, it was suggested that the hold out was the creator of the show, Linwood Boomer, during Muniz's appearance on Mayim Bialik's podcast and that he would only give his blessing if two specific previous writers were on board.
+In 2009, Frankie Muniz, while speaking on Steve-O's podcast, revealed that Cranston was writing a script for a movie reunion and that the entire cast was ready to return except for one hold out, though he kept the identity confidential.
+In December 2023, it was suggested that the hold out was the creator of the show, Linwood Boomer, during Muniz's appearance on Mayim Bialik's podcast and that he would only be part of the revival if two specific previous writers were on board.

-In December 2024, it was announced that a four-episode revival was in the works for Disney+ with Muniz, Cranston and Kaczmarek set to reprise their roles.
-It will follow Malcolm and his daughter as Hal and Lois demand their presence for their 40th wedding anniversary party.
-Initially, the project had been pitched as a two-hour movie before being consolidated into four 30-minute episodes for the channel.
+In December 2024, it was announced that a four-episode revival was in the works for Disney+ with Muniz, Cranston and Kaczmarek reprising their roles.
+It follows Malcolm and his daughter as Hal and Lois demand their presence for their 40th wedding anniversary party.
+Initially, the project was pitched as a two-hour movie before being split into four 30-minute episodes for the streaming service.
 The series commenced filming in April 2025, in accordance with Muniz's NASCAR schedule.
-In March 2025, it was revealed that Berfield and Masterson are set to reprise their roles, while Erik Per Sullivan was replaced by Caleb Ellsworth-Clark as Dewey.
-Further casting decisions were also revealed with the additions of Anthony Timpano (Jamie), Vaughan Murrae (as new sibling Kelly), Kiana Madeira (as Malcolm's girlfriend Tristan) and Keeley Karsten (as Malcolm's daughter Leah).
-The filming wrapped in May 2025.
+In March 2025, it was revealed that Berfield and Masterson would reprise their roles, while Erik Per Sullivan was replaced by Caleb Ellsworth-Clark as Dewey.
+Further castings were also revealed with the additions of Anthony Timpano (as Jamie), Vaughan Murrae (as new sibling Kelly), Kiana Madeira (as Malcolm's girlfriend Tristan) and Keeley Karsten (as Malcolm's daughter Leah).
+The filming was completed in May 2025.

+The four-episode miniseries was released on Hulu and Hulu on Disney+ on April 10, 2026.